Rio Celeste Waterfalls: Complete Guide to Rio Celeste, Costa Rica

 About Rio Celeste

-rio celeste waterfall costa rica
+blue green waters at rio celeste waterfall costa rica

 The Celeste River in Tenorio Volcano National Park of Costa Rica is visited by many every year for the bright milky blue waters.
 It’s definitely a sight to behold!
 While, for centuries, myths and legends have explained the cyanic colour, it is simply science